awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

 + CloudFormation does store the literal dynamic reference, which contains the plaintext parameter name of the secure string\.
 + For change sets, CloudFormation compares the literal dynamic reference string\.
 It doesn't resolve and compare the actual values of `ssm-secure` references\.
 + Dynamic references for secure values, such as `ssm-secure` and `secretsmanager`, aren't currently supported in [custom resources](template-custom-resources.md)\.
-+ In cases where CloudFormation must rollback a stack update, that update rollback operation will fail if the previously\-specified version of a secure string parameter is no longer available\. in such cases, do one of the following:
++ In cases where CloudFormation must rollback a stack update, that update rollback operation will fail if the previously specified version of a secure string parameter is no longer available\. in such cases, do one of the following:
   + Use `CONTINUE_UPDATE_ROLLBACK` to skip the resource\.
   + Recreate the secure string parameter in the Systems Manager Parameter Store, and update it until the parameter version reaches the version used in the template\.
 Then use `CONTINUE_UPDATE_ROLLBACK` without skipping the resource\.
 + Currently, AWS CloudFormation doesn't support cross\-account SSM parameter access\.
 + CloudFormation doesn't support using parameter labels or public parameters in dynamic references\.